 2. Beverage Cost Control in Restaurants

 The second part of Food and Beverage Control is Beverage Cost Control.
 The process of controlling Beverage costs is pretty much similar to the Food Cost control.
 Keeping a check on the Beverage Costs can be more tedious as overpouring and spilling is quite common and leads to inflated costs.
+You can track and control your beverage cost using this formula:-

 Cost of beverage sold/ Beverage sold= Beverage Cost percentage